In this section, you will take a closer look at messages,

 timeout: Timestamp to your

 StoredGame and update it every time something changes in the game.
 You can decide on a maximum delay, for example one day.

 There are no open challenges, meaning a player cannot create a game where the second player is unknown until someone steps in, so player matching is left outside of the blockchain.
 The enterprising student can incorporate it inside the blockchain by changing the necessary models.

-If you would like to get started on building your own checkers game, you can go straight to the main exercise in My Own Chain.
+If you would like to get started on building your own checkers game, you can go straight to the main exercise in Run Your Own Cosmos Chain.